top of page

 By way of an explanation.
 A nerve conduction study involves the combination of two electrodes placed on the skin of an arm or leg above a length of a nerve and electrical conduction is measured between the electrodes.
 Multiple nerves may be tested.
 The person quite often experiences a small amount of discomfort when the brief electrical shocks are applied.
 The shocks are low voltage and so are harmless to anyone.

-A four year MRI scan follow up completed of the spine and cranial cavity.
+A four year MRI scan follow up was completed of the spine and cranial cavity.
 Dye injected.
 Not less than a one hour process.
 An investigation into chronic torso tightness since the initial CIDP diagnosis four years previously.
 A scan for demyelinating disease and lesions of the central nervous system.
-Conclusion was of no demyelination or lesions identified of the central nervous system.
+The conclusion was of no demyelination or lesions identified of the central nervous system.
 Normal scan result.
 No nerve entrapment or Multiple Sclerosis (MS) pathology.
 No additional neurological problems.

 CIDP is a peripheral nervous system condition.
 There is no spinal or brain involvement in CIDP.
 Now I am experiencing almost pre-CIDP ambulatory and strength function, except lower limbs.
 Walking a moderate distance is ok.
 Sixty minutes.
 Normal pace.
 No walking aids are required.
 This is a significant bonus.